A heavyweight version of the wacky worm has become a hit with pros on the tournament trail.

 The four-time Forrest Wood Cup qualifier relies on the Neko rig to catch quality bass 40 to 45 feet deep on his home waters of Table Rock Lake.
 After finding bass on his depth finder, King lets his rig fall vertically into fish that are suspended or hugging the bottom.
 When the rig reaches the desired depth, King starts shaking the lure up and down by slowly raising his rod.

 “I keep my rod tip fairly high (10 to 11 o’clock position) and shake that rig four or five times and then move it towards me a little bit,” King says.
 He shakes the rig on a semi-taut line just hard enough to make both ends of the worm flare.
 The worm ends flaring back and forth give bass a different look that tempts even the most finicky bass into biting.

 When King feels the added weight on the line, he tries to determine whether a bass has inhaled the worm or if it is stuck on something.
 “I will just kind of hold it for a second, and if it is a fish, it will eventually start to move,” King says.
 “Then I will lower my rod and take up the slack, which will have me in position to get a good hookset.

 King’s gear for a Neko rig consists of a 7-foot medium-action spinning rod and a 40 series spinning reel filled with 20-pound Bass Pro Shops braid.
 He completes his setup by tying a 6- to 7-foot leader of 8- or 10-pound test fluorocarbon to his main line.

-When fishing in open water, King keeps his hook exposed on the Neko rig for better hookups.
-He uses a weedless hook with a wire weedguard when fishing the Neko rig around any type of cover.
+King keeps his hook exposed on the Neko rig when fishing in open water for better hookups.
+He uses a weedless hook with a wire weedguard when fishing the Neko rig around any cover.